mixpanel/docs/docs/Tracking/how-tos/lookup-tables.md

 The CSV must be valid according to RFC4180.
 See our [API reference](ref:replace-lookup-table) for more specific details about how we parse CSVs.

 ### When _shouldn't_ I use Lookup Tables?
 Lookup Tables have a limit of 100MB CSV or roughly 1M rows.
 We don't recommend using Lookup Tables for anything very high cardinality.
-Here's what we recommend instead:
-* If the ID is a User ID, use [User Profiles](doc:users-groups) instead.
+* Don't use Lookup Tables when the ID is a User ID.
+Instead use [User Profiles](doc:users-groups).
 Mixpanel is more optimized for User Profiles, so they don't have any scale limits and support more opinionated workflows in our product (like clicking into a report and seeing the list of User Profiles).
+* Don't use Lookup Tables as a way to mutate events.
+For example, using it to update an "Order Completed" event in case the order is refunded.
+A better solution for that use case is to track two events ("Order Completed" and "Order Refunded").
+This doesn't have limits on scale and is lossless (you don't lose information about the original order completion).